-- For most of the last 30 years, the decision to start ART depended on the CD4 count.
+- ART is now routine recommended for everyone who is HIV positive. - For most of the last 30 years, the decision to start ART depended on the CD4 count.
 ART was generally delayed until the CD4 count reached a certain level.
-This is because HIV-related complications were rare at high CD4 counts. - Treatment guidelines steadily increased the CD4 threshold for starting ART from 200 to 350, then to 500 and in 2015, ART was recommend for everyone.

-The decision to treat even at high CD4 counts was due to the START study.
-ART is now the routine next step after finding out you are positive.
+This is because HIV-related complications were rare at high CD4 counts. - The decision to treat even at high CD4 counts was due to the START study.